• Skip to primary navigation

 Roasted Green Beans with Almonds

-They a wonderful healthy side to fish like this pan seared salmon or simple baked chicken breasts and this mushroom risotto.
+Serve this easy side dish with pan seared salmon or simple baked chicken breasts and this mushroom risotto.

 roasted green beans topped with sliced almonds a white plate